thinkshout/thinkshout/_case_studies/energy-trust.md

 cs-intro:
   - intro-paragraph: |
-      The Energy Trust of Oregon is dedicated to helping 1.7 million people in Oregon and Southwest Washington save energy and generate renewable power.
+      Energy Trust of Oregon is dedicated to helping 1.7 million people in Oregon and Southwest Washington save energy and generate renewable power.
 Whether it’s a home improvement project for residents, a modest upgrade to a small business, or a large capital investment for a corporation, Energy Trust makes cleaner energy accessible to everyone and helps to grow the clean energy economy.

   - intro-title: Goals
     intro-text: |
-      We set out to better connect Energy Trust’s diverse audiences with a critical but overwhelming amount of information- including incentives, and content about energy-saving opportunities.
+      To connect Energy Trust’s diverse audiences with critical information — including incentives and content about energy-saving opportunities.

   - intro-title: Solutions
     intro-text: |